Frogs and Toads of South Carolina

 The Southern Leopard Frog has large spots on its body.
 The skin is smooth.

-Wood Frog is a very easy to identify because of their mask around their face.
+Wood Frog (Lithobates sylvaticus) is a very easy to identify because of their mask around their face.
+They can vary in color from brown, red, and silver.

 Carolina Gopher Frog is a subspecies of the Gopher frog.
 The dorsal ridge of the frog is nearly complete.